evmts/tevm-monorepo/packages/actions-types/docs/type-aliases/EthGetUncleByBlockNumberAndIndexParams.md

 > **EthGetUncleByBlockNumberAndIndexParams**: `object`

-JSON-RPC request for `eth_getUncleByBlockNumberAndIndex` procedure
+Based on the JSON-RPC request for `eth_getUncleByBlockNumberAndIndex` procedure

 ## Type declaration